yashwant1810/QUIZ_MAKER.py/README.md

 # QUIZ-MAKER---PYTHON
 HEY !
-Replace question_data from data.py with your own question set and run :D
+Replace question_data from data.py with your own question set Or you can use "https://opentdb.com" to generate question set and run :D